 (b) All Energy delivered at the Delivery Point shall be measured by FRONTERA’s meters to be located at, or on FRONTERA’s side of, the Delivery Point.
 Such meters shall be tested for accuracy no less often than once each year unless the Parties agree otherwise.
-The place and frequency of measurement of Capacity and Ancillary Services shall be in accordance with the applicable transmission provider tariff.
+The place and frequency of measurement of Capacity and Ancillary Services shall be in accordance with the ERCOT protocol.[This entire section may be more clearly covered in the master enabling agreement]

-(c) FRONTERA shall (i) own, operate and maintain meters and recording equipment necessary to permit an accurate determination of the quantities of the Energy delivered under this Agreement, and (ii) exercise reasonable care in the maintenance and operation of such meters and equipment so as to assure to the maximum extent reasonably practicable an accurate determination of such quantities.
+(c) FRONTERA shall (i) at its sole cost and expense own, operate and maintain (or cause to be owned, operated or maintained) meters and recording equipment necessary to permit an accurate determination of the quantities of the Energy delivered under this Agreement, and (ii) exercise reasonable care in the maintenance and operation of such meters and equipment so as to assure to the maximum extent reasonably practicable an accurate determination of such quantities.
 Testing, calibrating and recalibrating of metering equipment shall be performed jointly by representatives of FRONTERA and EPMI.

 (d) If either Party disputes a meter’s accuracy or condition, it shall so advise the other Party in writing.
 The other Party shall, within ten (10) days after receiving such notice, advise the disputing Party in writing as to its position concerning the meter’s accuracy.
 If the Parties are unable to resolve their disagreement, they shall engage an unaffiliated third party to test the meter.
 Should the meter be found in good order and registering accurately, the disputing Party shall bear the cost of the third party test; otherwise the cost shall be borne by the owner of the meter.

-(e) The Parties agree that any malfunctioning meter or meters shall be repaired and recalibrated by the Party owning such meter or meters at that Party’s expense as soon as reasonably possible.
+(e) The Parties agree that any malfunctioning meter or meters shall be repaired and recalibrated by the Party owning such meter or meters at that Party’s expense as soon as reasonably possible [EPMI will not own any meters].

 (f) If any of FRONTERA’s meters fail to register, or if the measurement made by any meter is found upon testing to be inaccurate by more than the applicable calibration deviation, an adjustment shall be made correcting all measurements made by the inaccurate or defective meter for both the amount of the inaccuracy and the period of the inaccuracy, in the following manner: